SeeClickFix/legal.seeclickfix.com/content/terms-of-use.md

 used in connection with the Service ("Software") contain proprietary and confidential information that is protected by applicable intellectual property and other laws.
-You further acknowledge and agree that Content contained in sponsor advertisements or information presented to you through the Service or by advertisers is protected by copyrights, trademarks, service marks, patents or other proprietary rights and laws.
+You further acknowledge and agree that Content contained in information presented to you through the Service may be protected by copyrights, trademarks, service marks, patents or other proprietary rights and laws.
-Except as expressly permitted by applicable law or authorized by SeeClickFix or advertisers, you agree not to modify, rent, lease, loan, sell, distribute or create derivative works based on the Service or the Software, in whole or in part.
+Except as expressly permitted by applicable law or authorized by SeeClickFix, you agree not to modify, rent, lease, loan, sell, distribute or create derivative works based on the Service or the Software, in whole or in part.